infor-design/enterprise-wc/src/components/ids-list-view/README.md

 ## Settings and Attributes

-- `allowDeactivate` {boolean} sets the items to be allow deactivate for mixed selection only
-- `allowDeselect` {boolean} sets the items to be allow deselect for single selection only
 - `height` {number|string} sets the expected height of the viewport for virtual scrolling
 - `hideCheckboxes` {boolean} sets the checkboxes to not render if true, only apply to multiple selection
 - `itemHeight` {number|string} sets the expected height of each item
 - `label` {string} sets the aria label text
 - `selectable` {string} sets the selection mode of the listview: `single`, `multiple`, `mixed`
 - `sortable` {boolean} sets the items to be sortable
+- `suppressDeactivation` {boolean} sets the items to be suppress deactivation for mixed selection only
+- `suppressDeselection` {boolean} sets the items to be suppress deselection for single selection only
 - `virtualScroll` {boolean} sets the list view to use virtual scrolling for a large amount of items

 ## Themeable Parts